Junior Aumavae

 Junior Aumavae (born April 29, 1986) is an American former professional football nose tackle.
 He was signed by the Dallas Cowboys as an undrafted free agent in 2010.
 He played college football at Western Washington until he transferred to Minnesota State for his senior season.

-Early years
+Early life

 He attended Palmer High School in Palmer, Alaska.
 In 2003, he was a recipient of the Alaska State lineman of the year award in senior year and runner up his junior year at Palmer High School.

 College career

 Western Washington

 In his freshman season, he was selected to the First-team Great Northwestern Athletic Conference team.
 In his sophomore season, he was an All-North Central Conference Honorable Mention.
 He was a Two-time Western Washington University Defensive Player of the Week in his junior season.

 Minnesota State

 He transferred to Minnesota State from Western Washington prior to his senior season after learning the news that Western Washington opted to cancel its football program.
 He was selected to the First-team All-Northern Sun Intercollegiate Conference South and was named All- Region Team Northern Sun Intercollegiate Conference Newcomer of the Year in his senior season.